zcash/zips/zip-draft-XXXX.rst

    excess funds while specific projects may not receive adequate resources.
 A more granular approach, funding projects directly, would be more efficient.

-3. **Tax Compliance Complications**: The current model introduces tax inefficiencies, as 501(c)(3) organizations must treat received block rewards as income, leading to significant tax liabilities.
-This requires selling some of the block rewards to cover these taxes, which is financially inefficient.

-4. **Centralization Concerns**: The existing funding model centralizes decision-making power within a few organizations, which contradicts the decentralized ethos of blockchain technology.
+3. **Centralization Concerns**: The existing funding model centralizes decision-making power within a few organizations, which contradicts the decentralized ethos of blockchain technology.
 Traditional organizational structures with boards and executives introduce a single point of failure and limit community involvement in funding decisions.

-5. **Community Involvement**: The current system provides minimal formal input from the community regarding what projects should be funded.
+4. **Community Involvement**: The current system provides minimal formal input from the community regarding what projects should be funded.
 This lack of community involvement can lead to misalignment between funded projects and community priorities.

+5. **Tax Inefficiency**: While 501(c)(3) organizations do not immediately pay taxes on received block rewards, the need to convert rewards to USD for operational expenses triggers tax liabilities for.
+This often requires immediate liquidation of some block rewards, which is financially inefficient.
+The proposed lockbox mechanism has the potential to defer taxable events until the liquidation of funds by recipients, allowing for greater flexibility and efficiency in handling tax liabilities.
+This deferred approach could reduce the need for immediate liquidation and improve overall use of the block reward resources.

 Given these issues, this ZIP proposes the creation of a decentralized "lockbox" to which |percentage| of the Zcash block reward will be allocated post-November